-> A dog’s disposition is less predictable than its appearance, especially when you are dealing with a cross.
+A dog’s disposition is less predictable than its appearance, especially when dealing with a cross.
 All three breeds in the Pit Rott Shepherd mix have a few personality traits in common that will pass more consistently to their pups.

-> - Excellent work ethic
+- Excellent work ethic

 - Prefer to stay by the owner’s side at most times and even during work